-Smoking has also been linked to a higher risk of SIDS in babies.
+Smoking puts your baby at higher risk of sudden unexpected death in infancy (SUDI) including sudden infant death syndrome (SIDS) and fatal sleeping accidents.
 It’s best for you and your baby to be in a smoke-free environment.

 Caffeine can affect how well you sleep, so try not to have it late in the day.